 Mary Scott Bev Campbell Jane Hirst Jacqueline Mitton Hugh Dunford Wood Karina Nixon Sophy Wollaston Roz Howling Rebecca Spicer Kathy Nettles.
 Lyn O’Neill Louise Kidd Cetta di Lieto Sarah Ruthven Kirsten Ellswood

 The first lockdown in March 2020 started for me with a great textile project, ‘Foraged Colour’, collaborating with Linda Row, Penny Wheeler, Eve Kumari and Frances Westerduin.
-As this project came to an end, I realised that this new life could get rather quiet and decided the best way to keep in touch with the wider world would be to get involved with the wide variety of interesting courses that were becoming available online: fitness, portrait painting, flower sculptures, embroidery, dyeing, drawing movement, bookbinding and oil painting.
+As this project came to an end, I realised that this new life could get rather quiet and decided the best way to keep in touch with the wider world would be to get involved with the variety of interesting courses that were becoming available online: fitness, portrait painting, flower sculptures, embroidery, dyeing, drawing movement, bookbinding and oil painting.

 Oil on board